-(2006).
-Front Cover.
+Fitzgerald, G. (2006).
+From the Editor and Table of Contents.
 Spiritan Magazine, 30 (1).
-Retrieved from https://dsc.duq.edu/spiritan-tc/vol30/iss1/2 am always amazed, even after forty-five years in Canada, to meet people who believe that the Spiritans are a group of Irish priests.
+Retrieved from https://dsc.duq.edu/spiritan-tc/vol30/iss1/3 am always amazed, even after forty-five years in Canada, to meet people who believe that the Spiritans are a group of Irish priests.
 Granted the first Spiritans to establish a footing in English Canada were all Irish.
 But they represented a religious order that is world-wide and diverse.